DOI-USGS/ds-pipelines-targets-3-course/responses/21-rows-columns.md

-To get you started with coding, I've added a new file to the master branch (which you should have already pulled into your "{{ branch }}" branch) called *123_state_tasks.R*.
+To get you started with coding, I've added a new file to the main branch (which you should have already pulled into your "{{ branch }}" branch) called *123_state_tasks.R*.
 This is the file where you'll write code to split a body of work into tasks, apply operations to each task, and combine the results back into end products.

 ### Design decisions